Jaycar-Electronics/WiFi-Relay-Controller/README.md

   digitalWrite(theRelay, theMode);
 ```

-One thing to note is that dataflow is only one direction in this code, There is no `Serial.write()` on the UNO to be `Serial.read()` by the ESP.
+One thing to note is that data-flow is only one direction in this code, There is no `Serial.write()` on the UNO to be `Serial.read()` by the ESP.

 ## Further reading